edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-01-17-online-sexual-harassment-training.md

 excerpt: Effective online sexual harassment training means more than sitting employees in front of a screen and saying, “Don’t do it.”
 Here's how to make it effective.
 related: false
 ---
 The recent deluge of sexual harassment allegations getting public attention across a wide variety of industries in the U.S. is shining a spotlight on employer responsibility.
 Many organizations have responded by increasing their offering of sexual harassment trainings, a good first step.
-But what will ensure the effectiveness of online sexual harassment training after the recent #MeToo movement?
+But what will ensure the effectiveness of online sexual harassment training after the #MeToo movement?

 ## Who is #MeToo, and what does it all mean?